San Marcos Growers LogoSan Marcos Growers

 Dombeya cacuminum (Strawberry Snowball Tree) - Dombeya cacuminum is a beautiful evergreen tree from Madagascar.
 It is a narrow upright tree to 50 feet tall with large maple-like leaves and in spring the 1 foot wide clusters of coral-red flowers hang at the branch tips.
 Unlike other Dombeya species in cultivation, the flowers drop to the ground prior to drying, making for a floral display on the ground and a much more attractive tree in and out of bloom.
 Several large specimens are planted in the Huntington Botanic Garden and a very nice tree can be viewed at Alice Keck Park Memorial Gardens in Santa Barbara.
 Hardy to 28° F. Plant in full sun and water deeply and infrequently.
 Dombeya is a genus in the Byttneriaceae family, a recent division from the Sterculia family (Sterculiaceae).
 The name Dombeya honors Joseph Dombey, an 18th-century French botanist.

-This information about Dombeya cacuminum displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+This information about Dombeya cacuminum displayed is based on research conducted in our horticultural library and from reliable online resources.
+We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.

 [MORE INFO]